-35. The Board secretary should strive to ensure that the Board's actions and decisions are informed by the governance recommendations of the Good Governance Code of relevance to the company.
+35. The Board Secretary should strive to ensure that the Board's actions and decisions take into account the good governance recommendations contained in the Good Governance Code of relevance to the Company.

-- 36. The Board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weakness detected in: - a) The quality and efficiency of the Board's operation. - b) The performance and membership of its committees. - c) The diversity of Board membership and competences. - e) The performance of the Chairman of the Board of Directors and the company's chief executive. - f) The performance and contribution of each director, with particular attention to the Chairmen of Board Committees.
+36. The Board in a plenary session should assess once a year, adopting, where necessary, an Action Plan to correct deficiencies identified in:

+The quality and efficiency of the Board's operation.

+The performance and composition of its Committees.

+The diversity of the composition and competence of the Board of Directors

+- e) The performance of the Chairman of the Board of Directors and the Company's Chief Executive. - f) The performance and contribution of each Director, with particular attention to the Chairmen of Board Committees.

-The evaluation of Board Committees should start from the reports they send to the Board of Directors, while that of the Board itself should start from the report of the Appointments Committee.
+The assessment of Board Committees should start from the reports they submit to the Board of Directors, while that of the Board itself should start from the report of the Appointments Committee.

-Every three years, the Board of Directors should engage an external facilitator to aid in the evaluation process.
-This facilitator's independence should be verified by the Appointments Committee.
-Any business dealings that the facilitator or members of its corporate group maintain with the company or members of its corporate group should be detailed in the annual corporate governance report.
+Every three (3) years, the Board of Directors should engage an External Advisor to assist in the assessment process, whose independence should be verified by the Appointments Committee.

+Any business relationships that the Consultant or any other company of its group maintains with the company or any company of its group must detailed in the annual corporate governance report.

-The process followed and areas evaluated should be detailed in the annual corporate governance report.
+The process followed and areas assessed should be detailed in the annual corporate governance report.